 Mold may not always grow in one area and we have to assess how much contamination there is.
 By calculating the extent of the contamination we determine how to approach mold removal and cleanup.
 The goal of mold remediation is to clean up mold growing within the home, and to avoid exposing homeowners to large amounts of mold.

 3) Document the Mold Problem and Create a Remediation Plan

 Before we begin remediation, a Jenkins Restorations’ team member documents the mold situation with written reports, photos and video.
 The team supervisor will use this documentation to develop a remediation plan which answers questions such as when work is slated to begin, when that work is scheduled to be completed, who will be performing the remediation, any testing that should be done, and if homeowners will need to be temporarily relocated.

 4) Remediate Mold Contamination

-Remediation always involves cleaning up existing mold while avoiding exposure to oneself as well as homeowners.
-We also prevent new growth by addressing the moisture source.
+Remediation involves cleaning up existing mold while avoiding exposure to oneself as well as homeowners.
+We also prevent new growth by finding and addressing the cause of the moisture.
 Based on calculations of the contamination area, we determine the area we will be working in.